Ferdinand Bauer: Return to Europe

 After Bauer's return to England on 13 October 1805, the Admiralty continued to employ Bauer to allow him to publish an account of his travels.
 Bauer worked on the Illustrationes Florae Novae Hollandiae for five years, doing all the engraving himself.
 He also contributed ten plates to Flinders' Voyage to Terra Australis.

 From 1806 to 1813, 50 sets of Bauer's Illustrationes were published in three parts.
-Unfortunately, the publishing venture was a failure, and in August 1814 Bauer returned to Vienna, but continued to do much work for English publications including Lambert's Pinus and Lindley's Digitalis.
+Unfortunately, the publishing venture was a failure, and in August 1814 Bauer returned to Vienna, but continued to work for English publications including Lambert's Pinus and Lindley's Digitalis.
 He acquired a small house in Hietzing near the Schönbrunn Botanical Garden and spent his time painting and making excursions into the Austrian Alps until shortly before his death from dropsy on 17 March 1826.

 The bulk of Bauer's finished paintings was acquired by the British Admiralty.
 In 1843 they were transferred to the British Museum together with additional paintings that Robert Brown had bought from Franz Bauer.
 Most of the sketches, as well as the herbarium and a collection of skins, were acquired by the Austrian Imperial Museum and are now housed in the Natural History Museum in Vienna.

 Whereas Bauer's brother, Franz, is remembered both by a portrait and a memorial in Kew, Ferdinand Bauer himself has no portrait or stone to commemorate him other than a mention in Franz's epitaph in St Anne's Chapel in Kew: "In the delineation of plants he [Franz] united the accuracy of a profound naturalist with the skill of the accomplished artist, to a degree which has been only equalled by his brother Ferdinand."